Eligibility Requirements for Federal Student Aid

 - be enrolled for at least six (6) credit hours (not including audited courses).
 Some students enrolled for fewer than six credit hours may be eligible for the Pell Grant.

-If you do not meet the stated academic standards at the end of a semester (see chart below), you will be placed on Financial Aid Warning.
+If you do not meet the stated academic standards at the end of a semester (see charts below), you will be placed on Financial Aid Warning.
 While on Financial Aid Warning, you are eligible to receive financial aid for one more semester.
 If you do not meet the published standards at the end of the Warning semester, you will be suspended (even if you passed all of your classes).
+It is possible for a student to be placed on Warning without ever previously receiving aid.
+It is also possible for a student to be placed on suspension for Maximum Time Frame without a Warning semester.
+Review the Satisfactory Academic Progress (SAP) Standards for Financial Aide here.

 Satisfactory Academic Progress Standards for Financial Aid